Blog

 "A face.
 Very pale, and only one eye."

-"That's enough," said the vicar, fearing to further excite the handyman.
+“That’s enough,” said the vicar, fearing to further excite the handyman.
 The sexton returned to his work and the vicar to his office, there retrieving a small flask of brandy from his desk.
 He gave it to Denton.
-Soon, he was feeling well enough to work, but the vicar insisted he go home for the day.
+He was soon feeling well enough to work once more, but the vicar insisted he go home for the day.

 Having seen the handyman to his cart, the vicar climbed to the top of the scaffold and examined the hole.
 It was roughly one foot square and twice that in depth.
 It appeared as the sexton had described: the rock of the chancel wall was visible beyond the open space.
 To what to attribute the dark space Denton had seen, not to mention the face, the vicar was uncertain.